DIRECTOR & DISTINGUISHED PROFESSOR IN THE PRACTICE OF DIPLOMACY

 Vanessa Lide is Case Study and Publications Editor at the Institute for the Study of Diplomacy.
 She joined ISD in 2016 under the Carnegie Corporation of New York’s “Bridging the Gap” initiative to connect policymakers and practitioners with university research in the area of global affairs.
 Ms. Lide works on ISD diplomacy case studies and other ISD publications, and also edits articles for the Washington Post’s Monkey Cage, a Carnegie-supported blog aimed at providing broader access to current political science research.

-EVENTS AND COMMUNICATIONS MANAGER
+EVENTS AND PROGRAM MANAGER

 Wei Zhang is Events and Communications Manager at the Institute for the Study of Diplomacy.
 After graduating from the Communication University of China in Beijing with a M.A. in advertising in 2011, she began her career in China as a public relations specialist for Lexus, where she managed corporate messaging, crisis management, and marketing campaigns.
 She has also worked as a business development specialist for the Academy of Art University in San Francisco.